nobeam/lattice-summaries-lattices-legacy/README.md

 | k1        | geometric quadrupole strength |
 | e1        | entrance angle                |
 | e2        | exit angle                    |

+> :memo: TODO@michael:
+>    - add tables of allowed elements and attributes
+>    - i have added an examplary table for the Dipole element. we need a separate table for each element!

 ## Naming Scheme